seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 import { area } from "@turf/turf";

 export interface SimpleResults {
-  /** area of sketch within geography in square meters */
+  /** area of reef within sketch in square meters */
   area: number;
   childSketchAreas: {
     /** Name of the sketch */